zahifarah/zahifarah/README.md

 - 👋 Hi, I’m @zahifarah.
-I'm a film director who's passionate about tech and wants to play a role in it.
+I'm a film director who's passionate about tech.
 - 👀 Web and Blockchain Development.
 - 🌱 Currently taking Colt Steele's Full Stack Web Development course (2021).
-- 💞️ Looking to collaborate on Blockchain projects!
+- 💞️ Looking to collaborate on Blockchain projects.
 Decentralization, NFTs, Privacy and Digital Identity are topics I find particularly interesting.
 - 📫 Feel free to reach out on @zahifarah on either twitter or instagram :)

 <!---